3 CRPF personnel killed in Maoist attack in Odisha's Nuapada | Law-Order

 Three CRPF personnel were killed in a Maoist attack in Odisha's Nuapada district on Tuesday, police said.

-The incident happened in Patadhara Reserve Forest in Bheden block when the CRPF personnel were going from one camp to another, they said.
+The incident happened around 2.30 pm in Patadhara Reserve Forest near Sahajpani village in Bheden block, they said.

 ''Unfortunately, three jawans have attended martyrdom in Nuapada.
-Our senior officers are on the way to the site,'' Odisha's Director-General of Police SK Bansal told PTI.
+Our senior officers are on the way to the site,'' Odisha's Director-General of Police SK Bansal told PTI in the evening.

+The troops were attacked when they were engaged in a road opening and clearing operation, officials said.

-It is suspected that the Maoists had prior information regarding the movement of the forces, another police officer said.
+It is suspected that the Maoists had prior information regarding the movement of the forces, they said.

-All of a sudden, they opened fire on the forces, he said.
+The Maoists attacked the troops using improvised or crudely-made barrel grenade launchers (BGLs), they said.

+''The troops retaliated forcing the Maoists to flee,'' a CRPF spokesperson said in New Delhi said.

-According to a preliminary report, seven jawans were on the move when the incident took place, he added.
+According to a preliminary report, seven jawans were on the move when the incident took place, officials said in Bhubaneswar said.

-The deceased include a constable and two assistant sub-inspector-rank personnel of the Central Reserve Police Force (CRPF), officials said.
+The deceased were identified as Assistant Sub-Inspector (ASI) Shishu Pal Singh, a native of UP, ASI Shiv Lal who hailed from Haryana, and Constable Dharmendra Kumar Singh, a native of Bihar.
+They were with the 19th battalion of the Central Reserve Police Force (CRPF).

-Combing operations have been intensified in the area, and more teams of the Special Operations Group (SOG) and CRPF are moving to the site, they said.
+Combing operations have been intensified in the area, and more teams of the Special Operations Group (SOG) and CRPF were at the site, officials said.

 The operations would continue till the Maoists are flushed out, the DGP said, expressing deep condolences to the bereaved families.